TheDocumentation Index

 - Survive disconnects: Network issues won’t end your session

-- Performance: Reconnecting to an existing session is more performant than creating a new one
+- Performance: Reconnecting to an existing session is faster than creating a new one

 - Session reuse: Re-run scripts against the same session without recreating it